Chugague/chugague/README.md

 ## Technologies on the Slopes

 - HTML5, CSS, JavaScript
-- Frontend: Carving turns with React.js
+- Frontend: Carving turns with React.js and Angular.
-- Backend: Riding the backend with Node.js and Express
+- Backend: Riding the backend with Node.js and Java.
-- Databases: Navigating data mountains with MySQL, Oracle
+- Databases: Navigating data mountains with MySQL, Oracle and PostgreSQL.
+- Devops: Flying with jumps with Azure Devops, Github, Terraform and Docker
+- Cloud: Azure and Aws
 - Others: GitHub, slack, etc.

 ## Contact